 the British and Irish flora, which contains a manageable number of native species (~1500, excluding large taxonomically complex groups (Stace, 2019)), and is exceptional in having near complete information on species chromosome counts (BSBI, 2019), and the extent of natural hybridity (Stace et al., 2015).
 This extensive dataset has previously been used to estimate that 25% of plant species in the flora hybridise, providing a general estimate for the frequency of hybridisation across diverse plant genera.
 More recently, a study employing phylogenetic mixed models showed that species that differ in ploidy are 35% less likely to form a hybrid (ref), though there are still numerous cross-ploidy hybrids, which highlights that ploidy level is far from an absolute barrier to hybridisation.
 However this was based on half the native flora, using 684 species with ploidy and other data, available at the time.

 To further quantify the potential for cross-ploidy hybridisation, we revaluated the available data for the British flora.
-As ploidy variation is required for cross-ploidy hybridisation, we first inferred ploidy level from available genome size and chromosome counts for flowering plant species (n = 1295 species with data), and we find most are diploids (56%), with higher ploidy levels becoming exponentially less common (Figure XX panel a).
-However there is notable variation when ploidy level is evaluated across the phylogeny for the British flora, with some families showing much more ploidy variation than others, altering the raw material for cross-ploidy hybridisation to act on (Supplementary Figure XX).
+As ploidy variation is required for cross-ploidy hybridisation, we first inferred ploidy level from available genome size and chromosome counts for flowering plant species (n = 1295 species with data), and we find most are diploids (56%), with higher ploidy levels becoming exponentially less common (Figure 3).
+However there is notable variation when ploidy level is evaluated across the phylogeny for the British flora, with some families showing much more ploidy variation than others, altering the raw material for cross-ploidy hybridisation to act on (Supplementary Figure 1).
 In terms of the frequency of cross-ploidy hybrids, we analysed hybrids and their parentage identified in the ‘Hybrid Flora of the British Isles’ (Stace et al., 2015), coupled with ploidy level estimates, to quantify their occurrence.
-Of the 588 hybrids that have parental ploidy information (321 hybrids lack appropriate data), 203 cross-ploidy hybrids have formed (35%; Supplementary Table XX), in comparison to 385 intraploidy hybrids (65%).
+Of the 588 hybrids that have parental ploidy information (321 hybrids lack appropriate data), 203 cross-ploidy hybrids have formed (35%; Supplementary Table 1), in comparison to 385 intraploidy hybrids (65%).
 Cross-ploidy hybrids occur in 67 genera, with over a quarter present in Rumex (Polygonaceae, 24), Salix (Salicaceae, 19) and Euphrasia (Orobanchaceae, 13; Figure XX).
 The majority (55%) of cross-ploidy hybrids involve diploid-tetraploid crosses, with higher order ploidy crosses closely following (43%), and diploid-triploid crosses in the minority (2%).
 These results show that cross-ploidy hybrids are relatively common, and are present in many different plant groups but overrepresented in few.

+Figure 3 – Distribution of ploidy levels across the British and Irish flora between and within species.
+Shown are the number of species at each ploidy level which are not known to have multiple cytotypes.
+Odd ploidies are less frequent than even ploidies, resulting in a ‘saw tooth’ pattern.
+The most highly polyploid species is Leucanthemum maximum at 22-ploid.

 Inferring hybridisation from morphology, geography, cytology and limited genetic data, as is the case with many hybrids in the British and Irish flora, overlooks cryptic hybridisation and introgression that can be detected with multiple nuclear genetic markers.
 Moreover, the extent of cross-ploidy hybridisation in this flora is likely to be affected by extensive habitat disturbance and recent postglacial divergence.
-A wider survey of published studies of hybridisation based on multiple genetic markers or strong cytogenetic evidence reveals 43 different parental species combinations from 48 studies resulting in cross-ploidy hybridisation, with such hybrids present in 33 genera from 16 angiosperm families, three fern families, and three animal families (Table 1).
-Diploid-tetraploid crosses are found in 32 of the 43 parental crosses, with the rest being higher ploidy crosses.
+A wider survey of published studies of hybridisation based on multiple genetic markers or strong cytogenetic evidence reveals 48 different parental species combinations from 59 studies resulting in cross-ploidy hybridisation, with such hybrids present in 35 genera from 16 angiosperm families, three fern families, and three animal families (Table 1).
+Diploid-tetraploid crosses are found in 35 of the 48 parental crosses, with the rest being higher ploidy crosses.
 This confirms that cross-ploidy hybridisation is likely to be much more common than is currently appreciated.